fansalon/TEspeX/README.md

 * mapping_stats.txt: txt file containing mapping statistics

 # How to run TEspeX
-TEspeX can be run calling directly the script or through a wrapper (wrapper.py file, contained in the 'master' folder).
-You should use the wrapper ONLY IF you dispose of a PBS queue managment system.
+TEspeX can be run calling directly the script from the command line.
+However, for those users disposing a queue managment system we suggest to use a wrapper script that can launch several jobs in parallel saving consistent amount of time.
+We provide  the wrapper file we use on our PBS queue managment system (see the section TEspeX in  wrapper mode for more info).

 # TEspeX in standard mode
 All the dependencies should have been installed properly.
 To test this, type: